-Single injection may revolutionize melanoma treatment, Moffitt study showsAugust 23rd, 2013 in Cancer /
+Single injection may revolutionize melanoma treatment, Moffitt study showsAugust 23, 2013 in Medicine & Health / Cancer

 A new study at Moffitt Cancer Center could offer hope to people with melanoma, the deadliest form of skin cancer.
 Researchers are investigating whether an injectable known as PV-10 can shrink tumors and reduce the spread of cancer.
 PV-10 is a solution developed from Rose Bengal, a water-soluble dye commonly used to stain damaged cells in the eye.
 Early clinical trials show PV-10 can boost immune response in melanoma tumors, as well as the blood stream.